haybgq/cis385/readme.rst

 1. Launch your Chrome, Edge and/or Firefox browser.

-2. Navigate to the Selenium IDE `website <https://www.selenium.dev/selenium-ide/>`_ and install the appropriate the appropriate extension to your browser:
+2. Navigate to the Selenium IDE `website <https://www.selenium.dev/selenium-ide/>`_ and install the appropriate extension to your browser:

    * Chrome: https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd